lurisan/Blog/README.md

 - New intro screen
 - Better animation
-- More detailing in plan for newsletter and blogging
+- More detailing in the plan for newsletter and blogging
-- MAYBE backend deployment on cloud for further connect and blog notifications
+- MAYBE backend deployment on the cloud for further connect and blog notifications
 <br />
 <br />